-Finding new beers is something of a passion of mine.
-The shelves at the LCBO are filled to the roof with a dizzying display of options but that’s like fishing in a stocked pond.
+As Fairways readers know, finding new beers is something of a passion of mine.
+While the shelves at the LCBO are filled to the roof with a dizzying display of options that’s like fishing in a stocked pond.
 I prefer to get on the road and go to the source – and when I can combine a road trip with a round of golf, so much the better.
 Such was the case on a recent golf outing to Parry Sound.

 There are three terrific courses in the area – Ridge at Manitou, Seguin Valley and Parry Sound Country Club.
 You can read more about them HERE.